saeed-dev78/03-orbiting-planet-animation/README.md

-# orbiting-planet-animation
+# orbiting-planet-animation(En)

-Here we have a project "orbitng planet animation" that is created by me, additionally it focus on Css animation more
+'orbiting planet animation' is a sample project that was created by me and I use Css code more
+Hope you like it